Part B – Working arrangements

 Executive Level Employees Time Off in Lieu (TOIL)

 - Executive Level employees have access to variable working arrangements.
-The Archives does not support Executive Level employees working excessive hours.
+The Archives does not support Executive Level employees working excessive hours and the employees and their managers will work together to manage workloads and working hours.
 However, Executive Level employees and the Archives recognise that Executive Level employees are required to focus on the achievement of organisational outcomes which may require the need to work over and above ordinary working hours and that their remuneration recognises the additional responsibilities which may be placed upon them.

 - Access to flexible working or EL TOIL arrangements will not apply in circumstances where: